CAR T-cell therapy is a type of immunotherapy. You might also hear it called a type of adoptive cell transfer.

-Wales is setting up a centre so that they can offer this treatment.
-Meanwhile, suitable patients from Wales and Northern Ireland will be able to travel to hospitals in England to have this treatment.
+Wales has one centre that offers this treatment.
+Some patients from Wales will have treatment here.
+And some other patients will travel to hospitals in England to have CAR T-cell treatment.

-At the moment, there is not a centre in Scotland providing CAR T-cell treatment.
-This means you or your child might have to travel to England for treatment.
+There is one centre for adults in Scotland providing CAR T-cell treatment.
+Children will travel to England for treatment.

 This is a new treatment, so doctors might not know about all the possible side effects yet.
 Known side effects include: